 - 4 large eggs

-- Toast: Place a medium to large frying pan or skillet over medium heat.
-Spread a thin layer of butter on the top side of each piece of the Sunflower Pumpkin Seed Bread When the pan is hot, place the bread buttered side down in the pan to toast.
+- Place a medium to large frying pan or skillet over medium heat.
+Spread a thin layer of butter on the top side of each piece of the low carb bread.
+When the pan is hot, place the bread buttered side down in the pan to toast.
 Butter the other sides while it they are cooking then flip and toast the other side.
 Remove to serving plates.